Otter (1797 ship): Career

-4th enslaving voyage (1803–1804): Captain Hart sailed from Liverpool on 25 January 1803.
-Otter gathered her captives at the Congo River.
+4th enslaving voyage (1803–1804): Captain Hart sailed from Liverpool on 25 January 1803, which was still during the Peace of Amiens.
+In 1803, 99 vessels sailed from English ports bound on voyages to transport enslaved people; 83 of these vessels sailed from Liverpool.

+Otter acquired captives at the Congo River.
 Captain Hart died at the Congo River on 19 May 1803.
 Captain John Laughton replaced Hart.
-Otter arrived at Kingston, Jamaica on 3 July 1803 and landed 267 cptives.
+Otter arrived at Kingston, Jamaica on 3 July 1803 and landed 267 captives.
 She left Kingston 22 November and arrived back at Liverpool on 4 January 1804.
 She had left with 30 crewmen and suffered three crew deaths on the voyage.

 5th enslaving voyage (1805–1806): war with France had resumed in May 1803.
 Captain Timothy Boardman acquired a letter of marque on 29 April 1805.
 He sailed from Liverpool on 5 June.

-Otter gathered her captives at Gabon and the Cameroons, and delivered them to Saint Thomas on 6 March 1806.
-She landed some 280 captives.
+Otter acquired captives at Gabon and the Cameroons, and delivered 280 to Saint Thomas on 6 March 1806.
 She then sailed for Liverpool on 6 April and arrived there on 7 July.
 She had left with 40 crewmen and she suffered five crew deaths on the voyage.

 6th enslaving voyage (1806–1807): Captain Boardman sailed from Liverpool on 24 September 1806.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, like Otter having made two voyages during the period, or voyages before 1806.

 Otter gathered captives at Gabon and the Cameroons.
 She stopped at São Tomé before crossing the Atlantic.
 She arrived at Demerara on 6 July 1807.
 There she landed 190 captives.
 She then landed 60 more at Trinidad.
 She had left Liverpool with 40 crewmen and suffered six crew deaths on the voyage.

+Otter had come via Barbados.
+The Essequebo and Demerary Royal Gazette advertised on 11 July 1807, that "One Hundred and Thirty Prime Ebbo Slaves, per Ship Otter, which will be ready for delivery on [14 July]".